abdulrehman-03/phpsteg/README.md

 # PHP Steganography App

-This is simple image staganography web app for hiding datga inside images.
+This is simple image staganography web app for hiding data inside images.
 Use this to hide data inside images and send hidden messages.

 ### Setup